 What is FISP?

-The Facade Inspection & Safety Program (FISP) also known as Local Law 11 is a requirement for building owners to have regular inspections by an architect or engineer to verify the safety of exterior walls for buildings over six stories in NYC.
-Safety reports must be filed with the NYC DOB every five years.
-Any deficiencies found must be repaired.
+The Façade Inspection & Safety Program (FISP), formerly known as Local Law 11, is a requirement for buildings to have regular inspections to verify the safety of the exterior walls for buildings over six stories in NYC.
+Safety reports are filed with the NYC DOB every five years.
+The building owner is responsible for repairing any deficiencies found.

 What Buildings are Subject to Local Law 11 FISP Inspections in NYC?